Kommerce was founded by Harveen Narulla, Karen Teoh and Dustin Lau in response to the large and persistent gap in trade finance in Africa.

 Harveen’s key competences include assembling and aligning strong teams, marshaling resources to start and grow businesses, deal negotiation and acquisitions, spotting arbitrage opportunities, and interventionist and supporting board roles.

-Karen is a former litigation lawyer with more than 10 years of subsequent experience in privately funded startups in the document management and online platform space.
-She has built out products incorporating both hardware and software elements, from proof of concept to point of sale.
+Karen is a former litigation lawyer with more than a decade of experience in hardware and software product development in the document management space, from proof of concept to point of sale.
+Her subsequent experience in executive search has proved invaluable in assembling the team.

 Markus holds a PhD in Information Systems with specialisation in distributed database systems and has over 20 years of experience in applied research and technology-driven innovation.